eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 <img src="images/el-architecture/architecture-overview.png" width="1000"/>

+The diagram illustrates a simplified representation of the design, excluding several components.

 **EVM**

 Ethereum is centered around a virtualized central processing unit (CPU).
 Computers have their own central processing units (CPUs) at a hardware level, which can be of many types such as x86, ARM, RISC-V, or others.
 These varied processor architectures have unique instruction sets that enable them to perform tasks such as arithmetic, logic, and data manipulation, allowing the computer to function as a general-purpose computing machine.
 Therefore, when executing a program written in the hardware-level instruction set, the outcome may vary depending on the specific hardware on which it is executed.
 Thus In computer science, we address this problem by virtualizing instruction sets through the creation of virtual machines, such as the JVM (Java Virtual Machine).
 These virtual machines ensure consistent results regardless of the underlying hardware.
 The EVM is a virtualized execution engine designed for ethereum programs.
 It ensures consistent results regardless of the hardware it runs on and facilitates consensus among all ethereum clients regarding computation outcomes.